Governor’s STEM Academy at Harrisonburg High School

-Number of Students Served: The Governor’s STEM Academy will have the capacity to enroll 296 students, grades 9 - 12.
-During the initial school year (2013-2014) 98 students will be admitted.
+Number of Students Served: The Governor’s STEM Academy will have the capacity to enroll 196 students, grades 9 - 12.

 Career Pathways: Science and Mathematics, Engineering and Technology

 In the seventh and eighth grades, students have an opportunity to participate in the Middle School STEM Exploration Academy, where they integrate career and technical education courses with science courses and explore different career options based on their interests.
-Whether students choose to apply to and enter the Harrisonburg High School Governor’s STEM Academy in either of the two pathways, they will have access to Advanced Placement and dual enrollment science and mathematics courses as well as the opportunity to receive postsecondary certificates including the Governor’s certificate of recognition for the Early College Scholars Program.
-Students entering engineering and technology pathways will be completers in Engineering Studies.
-Coursework will be enhanced through integration with physics, algebra II, Earth Science, chemistry, and English.
-Students in both pathways will take science and mathematics courses their junior and senior years, including several Advanced Placement and dual enrollment courses with the opportunity for mentorships or internships with Academy’s higher education and/or business partners that include: James Madison University, Blue Ridge Community College, Blackwell Engineering, Rockingham Group, Shenandoah Valley Electric Cooperative, Serco, Kawneer, Shenandoah Valley Technology Counsel, and Stanford Research Institute.
+The HHS Governor’s STEM Academy promotes a culture of collaboration and dynamic participation.
+Students have opportunities to experience and learn together through integrated instruction, field work, research, STEMinars and summer STEM events.
+Students in both pathways enroll in science and mathematics courses each of their four years.
+These include several Advanced Placement and dual enrollment courses with the opportunity for mentorships or internships with Academy’s higher education and/or business partners that include: James Madison University, Blue Ridge Community College, Blackwell Engineering, Rockingham Group, Shenandoah Valley Electric Cooperative, Serco, Kawneer, Shenandoah Valley Technology Counsel, and Stanford Research Institute.

 Students in the Academy will be immersed in problem and project-based learning in grades nine through twelve.
 Students in both pathways are required to participate in extracurricular activities including, but are not limited to the Academic Competition Team, Bib Blue ‘Botics (HHS FIRST Robotics team), Environthon, and attendance at local science and mathematics lectures.